brown-ccv/ODSC-East-2021/README.md

 `conda activate env`

+You should be able to start jupyter-notebook now and run the check_env.ipynb.

 ## Description

 `missing_data_in_supervised_ML.ipynb` is the main notebook, the slides of the presentation.
 The notebook is also available in pdf format for convenience.